uphilgood/newsfeed/ASSIGNMENT.md

 The purpose of this is simply to get a small sample of some of your work, and have something concrete to discuss next time we see you.

-We respect and appreciate your time: please do not spend more than a few hours of your time on this.
+We respect and appreciate your time: please do not spend more than a couple hours of your time on this.
 Feel free to turn in what you have at the end of that time, and provide a brief explanation of what you would do next, given more time.